Evgh/s5_epam_binaryCalculator_unitTests/README.md

 ```
 Output will be 6, 10, 17.

-The logic is extremely simple, but everything is done here for the sake of tests, and not for the sake of complex logic.
+The logic is extremely simple, but everything here is done for the sake of tests, and not for the sake of complex logic.

-## What does CalculatorTests contain
+## What CalculatorTests project is
 ### Tests made using the Nunit framework.
 The project contains a single class BinaryCalculatorExtensionsTests that describes the tests.
 They are made according to the following testcases.